 - Feel free to garnish the pie with any of the optional toppings listed in the notes right before or a couple hours before serving.
 (Keep pie refrigerated if you decorate it and plan to serve later.)
 I use a squeeze bottle to drizzle raspberry sauce on top and a piping bag fitted with Wilton 1M piping tip to zigzag whipped cream on top.
 For neat slices, use a clean sharp knife, and wipe the knife clean between each slice.
 Tip: The first slice is never pretty!
 Much easier to slice after that first piece is out.

-- Cover and store leftover pie in the refrigerator or freezer for up to 5 days.
+- Cover and store leftover pie in the refrigerator for up to 5 days.

 - Special Tools (affiliate links): Food Processor for graham crackers, Pie Dish, Electric Mixer (Stand Mixer or Handheld)

 - Oreo Cookie Crust: You can use an Oreo cookie crust instead of a graham cracker crust.

 - Toppings: My favorite toppings for this pie are raspberry sauce, fresh raspberries, and whipped cream, which are pictured in the post.
 You can also top the baked and cooled cheesecake with salted caramel, lemon curd, strawberry topping, chocolate ganache, or red wine chocolate ganache.

 - Room Temperature Ingredients: Bring all cold ingredients to room temperature before beginning.
 Room temperature ingredients combine quickly and evenly, so you won’t risk over-mixing.
 Also, beating cold ingredients together will result in a chunky cheesecake filling, hardly the way you want to begin!